mazwat/mazwat.github.io/uml-ws.md

 [**https://learningspace.falmouth.ac.uk/mod/lti/view.php?id=233756**](https://learningspace.falmouth.ac.uk/mod/lti/view.php?id=233756)

 ## 2. UML Diagramming
-#### UML Diagrams for Individual Creative Computing Project

 ### Pair Work
 You will be working in pairs to complete this task.\
 Find your pair here: [**https://www.keamk.com/ncnz3p9r6vdqcls1**](https://www.keamk.com/ncnz3p9r6vdqcls1)

 You will create **a UML diagram** of the **type** outlined in option below.
-You can choose to do any  that is of interest to you, but consider it's application to your subject area.
+It is important you don't develop your diagram based on assumption.
+Do your research to di

 ### Create UML in LaTeX